 “Give us today our daily bread”

-Pray for a complete reliance on God and all his gifts.
+Pray for a complete reliance on God and all his good gifts.
 His daily bread is not only our physical food but His love, healing, direction, and peace which nourishes our souls with spiritual food.

 “Forgive us our debts, as we also have forgiven our debtors”